alexnitta/employee-directory/client/README.md

 # employee-directory client

-A React / Redux UI for browsing a list of employees at an imaginary company.
+A React / GraphQL UI for browsing a list of employees at an imaginary company.

 ## Available Scripts